 My girls love reading about themselves and seeing their own names in the story.
 These are Pearl’s favourite books right now, whether she’s reading about herself or one of her sisters!
 Each book is easy to personalize for children ages 3 – 10.
 The books can also be ordered with extras like gift wrap or special scents to help the magic continue!

 Play and Go Storage Mat

 Make clean-up a breeze with this play and go storage mat!
-This clever storage sack opens up to become a flat play surface that doubles as a road map for mini vehicles.
-When playtime’s over, pull the bag shut, and blocks, balls, and tiny convoys of vehicles are swiftly cleared away.
+Children can dump out blocks, balls, cars and more to play.
+When playtime is over, pull the bag shut, and all the toys are cleared away.
 The road-worthy sack is ideal for the beach, the park, holidays, or trips to visit grandparents.
 I use ours for the girls’ LEGOs; they know to keep all the LEGO on the mat so that we can just pick it up when they are done playing.

 Hoot Owl Hoot